What to Know About MG and Social Security Disability

 There is no question that myasthenia gravis (MG) can be debilitating.
 The muscle weakness, vision problems, and fatigue common to MG can cause both physical and emotional issues.
 Plus, a lack of good quality sleep can impact productivity at school or work.1,2

-MG may also keep you from being able from daily living activities and your job duties.
+MG may also keep you from being able to complete daily activities and your job duties.
 When this happens, you may find yourself needing to apply for disability benefits.
 The federal Social Security and Supplemental Security Income disability programs are available to those with disabilities.1

 In order to prove your disability, you will have to go through a process and apply.
 Here are the ins and outs of myasthenia gravis when it gets to the point of disability.